the4thdave/PyCalculator/README.md

 # PyCalculator
-A simple calculator created with Python and Tkinter
+A working calculator with GUI that was created using Python and Tkinter